cloudposse/terraform-aws-components/modules/aws-config/modules/org-conformance-pack/README.md

 update child organizations.
 You can see the docs on the account module here:
 [aws_service_Access_principals](https://docs.cloudposse.com/components/library/aws/account/#input_aws_service_access_principals)

+Then you have two options:

-Then set the `scope` of the parent `aws-config` to be `organization`.
+- set the `default_scope` of the parent `aws-config` component to be `organization` (can be overridden by the `scope` of each `conformance_packs` item)

-After that, any conformance packs you define in the `conformance_packs` variable will be deployed to all child accounts of the organization.
+- set the `scope` of the `conformance_packs` item to be `organization`

-An example yaml stack config for atmos is as follows:
+An example yaml stack config for atmos is as follows (both options are shown for demonstration purposes.
+In practice you should only have one `aws-config` per account):

 ```yaml
 components: